Oh Wonder: Formation and early years

-Before Oh Wonder was formed, Vander Gucht was a solo artist, first going by her own name and later under the alias LAYLA.
-Anthony West was originally part of the groups Tonight Is Goodbye, Futures, and We the Wild.
-The two first met in High Wycombe on 21 March 2010, when West was in the audience at one of Vander Gucht's solo gigs.
-A year later, Vander Gucht attended one of West's gigs, talked with him, and they began writing songs and making music together.
+Before Oh Wonder was formed, Josephine was a solo artist, first going by her own name and later under the alias LAYLA.
+Anthony was originally part of the groups Tonight Is Goodbye, Futures, and We the Wild.
+The two first met in High Wycombe on 21 March 2010, when Anthony was in the audience at one of Josephine's solo gigs.
+A year later, she attended one of his shows, talked with him, and they began writing songs and making music together.

 The duo released their first two songs under the name Wonder Wonder but changed it to Oh Wonder when they learned of another band with a similar name.

 2014–2016: Oh Wonder

 Oh Wonder had an unorthodox approach to releasing their eponymous debut album, Oh Wonder.
 Over the course of a year, the duo released one new single each month, beginning 1 September 2014, having written, produced, and mixed each song in their home studio in London.
 These monthly installations culminated in the 2015 release of that first album, which also included two previously unreleased songs.
 The record reached number 26 on the UK Albums Chart, number 16 on the Canadian Albums Chart, and number 80 on the US Billboard 200.

-Oh Wonder has sold over one million copies worldwide (the first-ever album to do so on an independent label) and has been certified Gold in the UK, Canada, Singapore, China, Taiwan, and Denmark, and Platinum in Russia and the Philippines.

 Oh Wonder gave their debut live performance for BBC Radio 1 at Maida Vale Studios, after receiving avid support from BBC Introducing and DJs Huw Stephens and Greg James.
 The band's first TV performance was on Conan, which aired in the US on 20 January 2016.
 They performed their single "Lose It".

-Since their debut album release, Oh Wonder has toured internationally in the United Kingdom, France, Belgium, Germany, Sweden, Norway, Denmark, Netherlands, Russia, Australia, Canada, and the United States.
+Since their debut album release, Oh Wonder has toured internationally in the United Kingdom, France, Belgium, Germany, Sweden, Norway, Denmark, the Netherlands, Russia, Australia, Canada, and the United States.
 Their performance in Manila was their first show in Asia.
 They also toured as the opening act on the final installment of the Badlands Tour with Halsey from 21 July to 12 August 2016.
 Their 2016 debut festival appearances included Bonnaroo, Firefly, and Lollapalooza music festivals in the United States, in addition to Live Out in Monterrey, WayHome Festival in Oro-Medonte, Canada, and Electric Picnic in Stradbally, Ireland.